josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌙_draining_the_high_priestess.md

 That is a provenance problem.

+And there is a useful recursion here:

+> **The High Priestess is herself an image with a provenance problem.**

 It is therefore extremely appropriate that the High Priestess — a symbol now used here to think about extracted knowledge — is herself a composite produced through centuries of cultural extraction, reinterpretation and re-authorisation.

 ### ✡️ Shekhinah — the presence matters